matt200346/matt200346.github.io/index.md

 <br/>

 ## Who am I?
 My name is Matthew Eaton.
 I love to program and am passionate about learning how to improve my skills.
 Throughout my journey I have learned a lot and have grown to really enjoy programming and finding new ways to solve problems.
 I love trying to think of new or interesting ways to solve problems.
+My github is at [https://github.com/matt200346](https://github.com/matt200346)

 ## Education
 I have attained the following degrees: